geekix/puppet-centreon_register/README.md

 ## Limitations

 Currently the script centreon_register.sh car only create a host with some parameters : hostname, alias, IP, host template, Poller, One custom macro.
-Has been tested with Debian 9, Redhat 7 and Windows.
+Has been tested with :
+ * Debian 9,
+ * Redhat 7
+ * Windows 2012

  Should be working on any OS with curl.

 ## Development